vulkomilev/oumi/STYLE_GUIDE.md

 ### 1.3.
 Code Formatting

-OUMI uses the [ruff](https://github.com/astral-sh/ruff) formatter for code formatting.
+Oumi uses the [ruff](https://github.com/astral-sh/ruff) formatter for code formatting.
 These checks run through pre-commit (see section 1.2).
 These checks can also be run manually via: